 A WEALTH OF LITERATURE has been created which is available to all members and prospective members who are interested in gaining a better understanding of Kiwanis.
 The list is constantly changing as the work grows, but the General Office is always ready to furnish such copies as may be useful to those interested.
 Some of the Kiwanis publications have found a place of usefulness far beyond the limits of the organization.
 Many valuable leaflets have been prepared by the officers of the organization as well as by the committees, until there is a considerable and steadily growing library of informative and inspirational literature concerning various phases of Kiwanis.

-The Kiwanis Magazine (already referred to on page 12) must be read by members who desire to keep informed concerning all phases of Kiwanis official action, news and activity.
+The Kiwanis Magazine (already referred to on page 13) must be read by members who desire to keep informed concerning all phases of Kiwanis official action, news and activity.

-"How to be a Successful Club President" and "How to be an Efficient Club Secretary" are authoritative and exhaustive compendiums of information and instruction concerning the work of the officers of local clubs.
+The Manual for Club Officers is an authoritative and exhaustive compendium of information and instruction concerning the work of the officers of local clubs.

-Booklets of Committee Suggestions are available for all standing club committees.
+Leaflets of Committee Suggestions are available for all standing club committees.
 These describe the functions of the various committees and offer practical suggestions concerning committee work.